nkrusch/awesome-research-guides/readme.md

 Therefore, this collection provides a standardizing resource, for junior researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.

-The list was initially curated on demand during many years of doctoral study.
+The list was initially curated on demand for personal use.
 To increase reach and collaboration potential, the list was converted to an [awesome list](https://awesome.re).
 The list is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
 There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) of guides written by a single author.